 Running late with nominations.
 It’s that time again.

-Nonprofit organizations who want to embrace diversity and build stronger boards are beginning to move away from Nominating committees toward Board Governance committees.
+Nonprofit organizations that want to embrace diversity and build stronger boards are beginning to move away from Nominating committees toward Board Governance committees.
 The Board Governance committee, sometimes called Board Leadership committee, meets year-round to study the effectiveness of the board.
-This committee may oversee board recruitment, board orientation, board culture and its effectiveness.
+This committee may oversee board recruitment, board orientation, board culture, and its effectiveness.
 Too many nonprofits are recruiting people for their boards too quickly, often to fill a by-law requirement without really studying the relationship between the individual’s skill set and availability for contribution and commitment, rather than comparing it to what the organization’s board needs at a given point in time.

 I highly recommend that anyone serving on a nonprofit board and all nonprofit executives subscribe to BoardSource.org.